WarpZephyr/RegulationHashCalculator/README.md

 # RegulationHashCalculator
 Use this program to recalculate Armored Core 4's regulation.bin file's hash.

-Simply drag and drop regulation.bin into the exe.
+Simply drag and drop regulation.bin onto the exe.
 You do not need to use the correct raw format program for regulation.bin.
 This program will handle that.
-All regulation files inside however, you will need to correct that.
+All regulation archives inside however, you will need to correct that.

+Get that from here:
+[AC4RawFormatCorrector][0]

 # Technical Details
 Armored Core 4 has a file entry in its regulation.bin BND3 file called md5.fmg.